ibm-cloud-docs/account/billing-overview.md

 If you own one of the following accounts, in the {{site.data.keyword.cloud}} console, you can go to **Manage** > **Billing and usage** to make a one-time payment, change your credit card details, view your billing items, and manage your invoices.

-* New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card
+* New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card.
-* New and existing Pay-As-You-Go accounts not based in the US
+* New and existing Pay-As-You-Go accounts are not based in the US.
-* New and existing Subscription accounts worldwide
+* New and existing Subscription accounts worldwide.

  The process for updating a credit card requires a manual review that might take a few days to process.
 To view your open change request cases, go to [{{site.data.keyword.cloud_notm}} Support](https://cloud.ibm.com/unifiedsupport/supportcenter).
 {: tip}